| Distribution Types |

 - the geographic make-up and location of the markets you serve

-- selling costs verses the amount of sales process control you desire
+- Selling costs versus the sales process control you desire

 - the profit margin of your products or services